 When common usage implies outdated stereotypes about occupational or social sex roles, more specific or precise language can eliminate the stereotypes.
 For example, such words as foreman, policeman, stewardess, or mailman may be replaced by non-sexist alternatives like supervisor, police officer, flight attendant, or postal worker.
 We can use the plural when we discuss both men and women.

 Another strategy is simply to alternate between masculine and feminine.
 If you have a male shopkeeper in one example, make sure you have a female racecar driver in another.

 There are no universally accepted conventions about sexist and non-sexist language.
 However, the goal is always to avoid constructions that will offend your readers (whether because of their views on grammar or on sexual politics) enough to distract them from your writing.
 When in doubt, consult with your professor.

-For more information on alternatives to sexist language, refer to Avoiding Sexist Language.
+For more information on alternatives to sexist language, refer to Writing about Gender and Sexuality.